 11. You, likewise, think of yourselves as completely dead to sin, too, yet alive to God through Christ Jesus our Lord.

 ¶12.
-So then, let not sin reign in your mortal body, that you should obey it in its lusts.
+So then, let not sin reign in your mortal body, that you should obey it in its desires.

 13. Neither present your members to sin as instruments of unrighteousness, but present yourselves to God as alive from the dead, and your members to God as instruments of righteousness.